zetaPRIME/sb.StardustSuite/StardustLib/sys/metagui/readme.md

 metagui.paneToWidgetPosition(widget, pos) -- Turns a pane-relative position into a widget-relative one. metagui.screenToWidgetPosition(widget, pos) -- Turns a screen position into a widget-relative one.

+metagui.canResize() -- Returns true if the player is using an extended client that supports pane resizing. metagui.getSize(total) -- Returns the current size of the window; if total is true this includes the frame, -- otherwise it returns only the internal area. metagui.resize(size, total) -- Attempts to resize the window.
+Does nothing if the client does not support -- resizing.
+Behavior of total flag matches getSize.

 metagui.keyToChar(keycode, accel) -- Returns the character a given keycode should print, or nil if none.

 metagui.itemsCanStack(item1, item2) -- Check if two item descriptors can stack together.